-Repossessed houses for sale in Bryanston
+Repossessed & repo houses for sale in Bryanston

 Bryanston is one of the larger northern Johannesburg suburbs by erf count, mixing freehold houses on big stands with newer cluster and security-estate developments.
 Sheriff sale-in-execution notices land in the Gazette every few weeks.